statechannels/tla-specs/README.md

 2. Read [this article](https://medium.com/@bellmar/introduction-to-tla-model-checking-in-the-command-line-c6871700a6a2).
 3. If you didn't read the article, follow [these instructions](https://github.com/pmer/tla-bin#installation).
    - The TLA+ Toolkit isn't _that_ bad.
 It makes your specs look nice!
-4. Try out a model: `tlc TwoParticipants -config Success.cfg`.
+4. Try out a model: `tlc StrictActionLimit -config Success.cfg`.
-5. Try out a model that "fails": `tlc TwoParticipants -config EveCannotFrontRun.cfg`
+5. Try out a model that "fails": `tlc StrictActionLimit -config EveCannotFrontRun.cfg`
   - This actually produces an error trace that exhibits Eve's ability to "front-run", according to the spec's design.

 ## Interpretation of `EveCannotFrontRun`